YunoHost-Apps/weblate_ynh/README.md

 * [YunoHost project uses Weblate for translations](https://translate.yunohost.org)

-## Admin account

-An admin user is created at installation, the login is what you provided at installation, the password is **weblate**.

 ## GitHub

 You'll need to give Weblate a GitHub user and a token.
 Please read [GitHub's documentation about token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).